inna-vogel/crawl_google_art_and_culture/README.md

-# The python script crawls Google's art and culture webpage
+# The python script crawls Google's art and culture webpage: https://artsandculture.google.com/

 ## The we